-MBG has the ability to automatically fetch HTML applications from ICPs and make the files available for downloading by teleworker devices.
+MBG can automatically fetch HTML applications from ICPs and make the files available for downloading by teleworker devices.
 For example, Mitel IP Phones located on the Internet can download a screensaver HTML application from an ICP via MBG.

 A list of valid HTML applications in maintained by MBG.
 This list is updated periodically when MBG fetches the latest versions of the applications from the ICPs.